Geometry Dash

 • 💡Each game mode has different mechanics to master

-• 💡Use practice mode to learn level layouts
+• 💡Use practice mode to learn level layouts without pressure

 • 💡Focus on the rhythm rather than just visual cues